<- readr::read_csv("choice_questions.csv") design

 5. Create the options for each choice question

-One of the benefits of making the function the way we did in the previous step is that we can now easily call it to generate the option vector for each of the 6 choice questions in df:
+One of the benefits of making the function the way we did in the previous step is that we can now easily call it to generate the option vector for each of the 6 choice questions in df

 # Create the options for each choice question

-cbc1_options <- make_cbc_options(df |> filter(qID == 1))
+<- make_cbc_options(df |> filter(qID == 1))

-cbc2_options <- make_cbc_options(df |> filter(qID == 2))
+cbc1_options <- make_cbc_options(df |> filter(qID == 2))

-cbc3_options <- make_cbc_options(df |> filter(qID == 3))
+cbc2_options <- make_cbc_options(df |> filter(qID == 3))

-cbc4_options <- make_cbc_options(df |> filter(qID == 4))
+cbc3_options <- make_cbc_options(df |> filter(qID == 4))

-cbc5_options <- make_cbc_options(df |> filter(qID == 5))
+cbc4_options <- make_cbc_options(df |> filter(qID == 5))

-cbc6_options <- make_cbc_options(df |> filter(qID == 6))
+cbc5_options <- make_cbc_options(df |> filter(qID == 6)) cbc6_options

 6. Create each choice question (6 in total)

-Finally, we now have everything we need to generate each choice question.
-Here we’re using the mc_buttons question type so that the labels we generated will be displayed on a large button, which looks good both on a computer and phone.
-We give the question a unique id (e.g. cbc_q1), and a label, and then set the option to the corresponding option vector we defined above.
+question type so that the labels we generated will be displayed on a large button, which looks good both on a computer and phone.
+We give the question a unique id

 sd_question(